WillowChat/Thump-Service-Curse/README.md

-# Thump Curse Voice Service
+# Thump Curse Service

 ## Introduction
-This is a plugin to provide Curse Voice (chat) support to [Thump](https://github.com/CarrotCodes/Thump).
+This is a plugin to provide Curse (chat) support to [Thump](https://github.com/CarrotCodes/Thump).

 ## Building
 This mod uses Forge's Gradle wrapper for pretty easy setup and building.
 There are better guides around the internet for using it, and I don't do anything particularly special.